patrickbucher/docs/tls/tls-mastery.md

 These notes are based on [TLS Mastery](https://www.tiltedwindmillpress.com/product/tls/) by Michael W. Lucas.
 I highly recommend to buy that book.
 The examples have been modified as needed.
-An appendix providing instructions for a basic web server setup has been added.
+Appendices providing instructions on how to setup a basic web and DNS server have been added.

 # Chapter 0: Introduction